dwp/vault-infrastructure/README.md

 * Adds the Inbound SSH access to the Generic Security Group. (if `what_services_i_need` variable contains ssh)
 * Attaches the VPC to existing Private Route53 Zone (based on `associate_private_zones` variable)

+##### Amazon Machine Image (AMI)
+A custom encrypted AMI which has all the necessary installations like Consul, Vault, etc and necessary firewall rules is available from [dwp/packer-infrastructure] (https://github.com/dwp/packer-infrastructure)

-### KMS Key Creation<a name="KMSKeyCreation"></a>
+##### AWS KMS Key Creation<a name="KMSKeyCreation"></a>
 * Creates a KMS Key for Encrypting Vault Management Tokens and ACL Tokens created by Consul during initial setup

-### Slack<a name="Slack"></a>
-* Uploads Slack Hook URLs and Slack Channel information to SSM for Lambda to pick up and notify any problems with Consul Backup

 ## consul
 This section of Terraform code creates all the necessary Consul Configuration, this is done through the combination of Terraform and EC2 User data scripts, the setup done includes, creating certificates, configuring Consul Server configuration , do LVM operations, create and apply Consul ACL policies, Create ACL tokens , backup and restore from backup (if required).
 It also sets the Mutual TLS between Consul Server and Consul Client.

+For Consul backup notification a Slack Hook and Lambda are used to pick up and notify on any problems with Consul Backup.

 ## vault
 This section of Terraform code creates all the necessary Vault Configuration, this is done through the combination of Terraform and EC2 User data scripts, the setup done includes, creating certificates, configuring Vault Server configuration , do LVM operations, apply Standard Vault ACL policies, Configure LDAP Groups and map LDAP groups with policies, rotate Unseal Keys and destroy root token

 ## Setup Diagram
 The terraform sets up the infrastructure as below and ready for use
 ![Vault Setup](./github-diagram.jpg)

 # Future Plans
-Planning to convert this into a Terraform child module which does all of these things with only variable changes
+Planning to convert this into a Terraform child module which does all of these things with only variable changes.

 # Maintainer
 Burbank Team